aileenzeng/aileenzeng.github.io/index.md

 title:
 ---

 Hello!
-My name is Aileen Zeng.
-I am a Junior at the University of Washington studying Computer Science.
-This summer, I'm interning Google with the Play Books team.
-I also am doing accessibility research at the [Makeability Lab](https://makeabilitylab.cs.washington.edu/) for [Project Sidewalk](https://sidewalk-sea.cs.washington.edu/).
-I also used to TA for the Introduction to Computer Science course at University of Rochester.
+My name is Aileen.
+I am a junior at the University of Washington studying Computer Science.
+Right now, I am a research assistant at the at the [Makeability Lab](https://makeabilitylab.cs.washington.edu/) and I do work in Human-Computer Interaction and accessibility.
+The project that I'm currently working on is called [Project Sidewalk](https://sidewalk-sea.cs.washington.edu/).
+I'm also a teaching assistant for Data Structures and Algorithms (CSE 373).

-In my spare time, I also like playing violin, running and playing board games!